 Fellow: Date:

 Please provide feedback regarding the quality of each component of our training program.
-Yo essential to our process improvement efforts on behalf of this program.
-Specifically, if a prograp particularly good, please let us know.
-On the other hand, if a program element was poorly executed substantially enhance the training mission, please communicate this to us as well.
-Use addition needed. am element was cuted or did not
+Your input is essential to our process improvement efforts on behalf of this program.
+Specifically, if a program element was particularly good, please let us know.
+On the other hand, if a program element was poorly executed or did not substantially enhance the training mission, please communicate this to us as well.
+Use additional pages if needed.

 The application process for this program:

 Orientation procedures over the first two weeks of the program

 Inpatient/ER Rotation:

 Substance/Alcohol Abuse Mini-Rotation:

 Embedded Rotation:

 Specialty rotation ():

 General Outpatient Rotation:

+NAVAL MEDICAL CENTER PORTSMOUTH POSTDOCTORAL FELLOWSHIP TRAINING PROGRAM MANUAL

+Other operational experiences (if applicable):

+Didactics:

-NAVAL MEDICAL CENTER PORTSMOUTH POSTDOCTORAL FELLOWSHIP TRAINING PROGRAM MANUAL Other operational experiences (if applicable): Didactics: Prolonged Exposure and/or Cognitive Processing Therapy Treatment Workshops: The contributions to diversity training provided by diversity consultant Mira Krishnan: Lunch and Learn Seminars: Supervision of pre-doctoral students (if COVID-19 situation permits): Dr. Barbara Cubic's contributions to CBT training: What were the best aspects of this training program?
+Prolonged Exposure and/or Cognitive Processing Therapy Treatment Workshops:

+The contributions to diversity training provided by diversity consultant Mira Krishnan:

+Lunch and Learn Seminars:

+Supervision of pre-doctoral students (if COVID-19 situation permits):

+Dr. Barbara Cubic's contributions to CBT training:

+What were the best aspects of this training program?

 Where is improvement needed?

-Signature
+As the final component of this end of year evaluation, please rate the training program, as a whole, in terms of its adequacy in addressing each of the 3 Advanced Competencies and 4 Focused, Program Specific Competencies that serve as the basis for structuring this program.

+Use the following rating scale: 1 = Poor

+2 = Marginal

+- 3 = Adequate

+- 4 = Good

+- 5 = Excellent

+- Integration of Science and Practice

+- Individual and Cultural Diversity

+- Ethical Legal Standards and Policy

+- Consultation and Advocacy

+- Officer Development

+- Professionalism

+- Reflective Practice/Self-Assessment/Self-Care

+Overall, you would rate this training program as (please circle your response):

+1 = Poor 2 = Marginal 3 = Adequate 4 = Good 5 = Excellent

+-

-Date
+Signature Date

-$\boldsymbol{Appendix}\;\boldsymbol{U}$
+c

+Appendix U